cavemandevs/caveman-linux/README.md

-# curry linux : the next crappiest OS to hit the markets!
+# Caveman Linux : the next crappiest OS to hit the markets!

 ## upcoming features:
 - better version of GNOME shell! (crappier) - no sidebar?